Bubble Docs

 When you've completed these steps, Bubble will show you the DNS records that you need for step 3.
 Typically, they look something like this:

-Do not use the IP addresses above – they are only meant as an illustration.
+Do not use the IP addresses below – they are only meant as an illustration.
 Use the IP addresses that Bubble provides in the Domain subtab.

 A